THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

-This course is designed for equine osteopathic/musculoskeletal professionals who have solid academic knowledge and significant hands-on experience in the field of equine osteopathic medicine.
+This course is designed for equine osteopathic/musculoskeletal professionals with solid academic knowledge and significant hands-on experience in equine osteopathic medicine.
 Proof of prior experience and education is essential.
 AOI Equine Functional Osteopathic Diploma graduates get automatic access.

 All applicants must have: